How to Bet on Baseball in 2023: Types of MLB Bets You Can Make

 When you’re betting on the MLB, you’ve got a plethora of options available.
 These options include straight-up bets on which team will win the game, how much they’ll win by, how many runs will be scored, and other aspects of individual player performances, such as how many strikeouts a pitcher will have in a game.

-Read on for a crash course in how to read MLB betting lines and the types of bets available on baseball at online sportsbooks!
+Read on for a crash course in how to read and bet on MLB lines and the types of bets available on baseball at online sportsbooks!

 First, let’s take a look at how sportsbooks post odds for upcoming baseball games.